Wild West C.O.W.-Boys of Moo Mesa: Theme song

 The theme song was sung by country artist Billy Dean, who co-wrote it with Verlon Thompson.

 Toys

 A toy line was released by Hasbro with designs reminiscent of Playmates Toys Teenage Mutant Ninja Turtles figures.

+Reboot

+On August 11, 2023, it was announced that The Nacelle Company had purchased the rights to the original series from WildBrain and would reboot the property with a brand-new animated series and a new line of action figures and other merchandise.
+On June 8, 2025, Variety reported that the animated series is scheduled for release in 2027.

 In other media

 Video game

 A four-player arcade game was also released by Konami in North America and Europe on November 19, 1992.
 Ryan Brown worked closely with Konami on the game's development.
 The game is a side-scrolling run-and-gun similar to Konami's previous game, Sunset Riders.

 Comic book

-In 1992–1993, Archie Comics published a three-issue limited series based on Wild West C.O.W.-Boys of Moo Mesa, which was written by Brown's long-time collaborator Doug Brammer.
+Between December 1992 and February 1993, Archie Comics published a three-issue limited series titled The Wild West C.O.W.-Boys of Moo Mesa, which was written by Brown's long-time collaborator Doug Brammer.
+This was followed by a regular series which ran for three issues, March–July 1993.

 Videocassette

 Twelve VHS cassettes containing episodes were released: